postalsys/email-guide/docs/transactional/authentication.md

 - When using email service providers, SPF might not be directly applicable.
 This is because SPF checks the SMTP envelope, not the "From:" address in the email.
 Many ESPs send emails from their domains using VERP addresses to track bounces.
 - SPF works in conjunction with [DKIM](../terms/dkim).
 If an email fails SPF validation, it can still be accepted if it has a valid DKIM signature.
 - Email forwarding can cause SPF checks to fail, so many mail hosts treat even strict SPF failures leniently.
 This makes SPF more valuable as a positive indicator than a negative one.
+- In any case, follow the advice of your ESP regarding setting up SPF

 :::info